kenherring/pug-rules/README.md

 # Ken's Sonar Rules

-This repo was created for my presentation(s) at the PUG Challenge EU 2023 conference.
+This repo was created for my presentation(s) at the [PUG Challenge EU](https://pugchallenge.eu/) 2023 conference.
 It may not happen quickly, but I intend to maintain this as a small set of examples others can use to help improve their code.
 I hope you find it useful.

+See the [slide deck (.pptx)](2023-09-20_Custom Sonar Rules and Measures.pptx) for more information.

 ## Run Unit Tests